basiqio-oss/Basiq-docs/docs/PLatform/dash-configuration/platform-connections.md

     <Accordion title="Revoke/Delete Connection" icon="fa-ban">
       Permanently unlinks the financial institution.
 This action:

-      * Does not delete stored account or transaction data.
+      * Deletes all account and transaction data associated with open banking connections.
       * Is irreversible.

       **When to use:** When a user decides to disconnect their institution or when the connection is no longer needed.